How Does The Grinder In A Super-automatic Espresso Machine Work?

 The capacity of the hopper determines the number of beans it can hold at a given time.
 Opting for a machine with a larger hopper capacity is beneficial if you consume a higher volume of coffee or if you frequently entertain guests.
 However, it’s crucial to strike a balance between hopper capacity and bean usage to ensure your coffee beans remain fresh and don’t lose their flavor over time.

-See also Can I Adjust The Froth Consistency And Texture For Milk-based Drinks With A Super-automatic Espresso Machine?
+See also Can I Use Decaffeinated Coffee Beans In A Super-automatic Espresso Machine?

 Sealing